National Statistic: yes

 - PNFCs inventory holding gains

-- work in progress within the services industries sector
+- work in progress within the services industries

 - gross fixed capital formation (GFCF) associated with computer software, mineral exploration, entertainment, literature and artistic originals, agricultural assets and UK continental shelf (UKCS) exploration expenditure

-- capital consumption
+- consumption of fixed capital